“‘You have kept the good wine until now. Jesus did this at the beginning of his signs at Cana in Galilee and so reveal his glory.” John 2:1-11.

 In this “ordinary time,” we read in the very early chapters of John’s gospel a truly extraordinary story.
 We listen to a story about Jesus and how he transforms water into wine at a marriage feast in Cana.

 How does this story connect to the rest of John’s gospel?
-How might this story provide us a clue about the larger spiritual or transforming mission of Jesus?
+How might this story provide us a clue about the broader spiritual or transforming mission of Jesus?

 So I found myself back at New York University, and this time I enrolled in a creative writing course, mostly essay and autobiographical writing.

 The first assignment in 600 words and due the following week: What is your very first memory from childhood?
 Really, what do I write about?
 What to do?
 What memory?
-I sat up a whole night trying to recall, what is my first memory?
+I sat up a whole night, trying to recall my first memory?

 Well, eventually, that memory of an event so long about came back to me.
 It was at this moment in my life, a mini-me, at three and a half years of age.
 My very first memory was the day my Aunt Betty and Uncle Tom were married, now almost seventy years ago.